assimbly/website/docs/intro.md

 In this section several Assimbly modules are explained.

-## Integration functions
+## What is a module?

 Assimbly is modular in design.
 Each module acts as a building block.
 Blocks build on top of other blocks.
 It depends on your use case what module you choose.

-Here is an example to create a solution:
+## Integration functions

+An integration function is a piece of software that performs a certain role in an integration.

+Examples:

+1. connectors
+2. services (ESB)
+3. api's
+4. brokers

+An integration function is build from various modules.
+An example of a connector:

 ![Assimbly module](./assimbly_architecture_column.png)

-Multiple solutions creates a whole building:
+Multiple integration functions together make the integration architecture.
+It's so to say the whole building:

 ![Assimbly architecture](./assimbly_architecture.png)